-MORE CAST MEMBERS FOR DEADLY SANCTUARY
+MORE CAST MEMBERS FOR DEADLY SANCTUARY AND LOCATION CHOSEN

-Click on announcements (above) to read more for additional ways you can help produce this film with us and view some photos from a recent location scouting.
+If you're not into online pledging, just click on announcements (above) to read more for additional ways you can help produce this film with us and view some photos from a recent location scouting.
 Thanks again for your support!

 WE INVITE YOU TO JOIN THE WORLDWIDE LEGION OF ENTHUSIASTIC AND LOYAL KENDALL O'DELL MYSTERY FANS!
 WE ARE CONFIDENT THAT YOU WILL ENJOY ALL FOUR ACTION-PACKED NOVELS THAT ARE CURRENTLY AVAILABLE THROUGH MOST RETAIL AND ONLINE BOOKSTORES AND ALSO FROM THIS WEBSITE.

 Hello Readers!
 I thank you so much for visiting the Nite Owl Books website!

 I would like to give you a little more insight and some of the backstory that went into writing the Kendall O'Dell Mystery series.
 One of my favorite classes besides creative writing was journalism.
 I thought it would be the best of both worlds to combine my love of writing and my curious nature.
 But alas, becoming a journalist was not in the cards for me.

 About half way through all the various writing courses that I took, my lifelong love of the mystery genre and the unfulfilled longing to be a reporter began to take shape in my mind.
 I already had a file folder filled with newspaper articles, mostly of unsolved murder cases and a collection of really quirky stories.
 It came to me suddenly one day that I could combine all of these things together and create an interesting mystery.